 Procedure

 At the beginning of each trial an occluder was placed across the window of the testing cubicle, blocking the monkey’s view of the stand.
 One by one the cups were then placed on the stand and any hidden baiting occurred.
-Each cup was placed equidistance from one another (…) in line with the holes in the Plexiglass.
+Each cup was placed equidistantly from one another (…) in line with the holes in the Plexiglas.
 The occluder was then removed to reveal the cups on the stand, and any visible baiting was carried out.
 Once all of the cups were baited the experimenter looked away so as not to cue the monkeys, and a 5 second ‘peeking interval’ began.
 During the peeking interval the monkeys were able to peek both by standing up and looking down into the top compartment of the cups from above (enabling them to determine which cups contain food in the top) as well as by crouching down and looking up into the cups from below through the transparent stand (enabling them to determine which of the cups contained food in the bottom).
 After the 5 seconds had passed, the experimenter faced the participant and said their name followed by “choosing” to signal to the monkey that they should point to their desired cup.
 All of the monkeys had a large amount of previous experience with choosing cups by pointing through the respective hole.
 Whichever cup the monkey chose the experimenter lifted to reveal any food in the bottom compartment, and then tipped upside down to empty out any food in the top compartment.
 Any revealed food was then given to the monkey.
 If the monkey chose correctly by pointing to the double-baited cup this meant it received both a piece of date and a peanut.
 Choosing either of the other two cups resulted in the monkey receiving just one of the types of food.
 After passing the monkey the food it had won, the contents of the other two cups was revealed and moved to a discard pile.

 In order to look for any strategic searching we presented the monkeys with 4 different baiting conditions; All-visible, None-visible, Bottom-only, and Top-only.
 In All-visible trials all the baiting occurred after the occluder had been removed so that it was in full view of the monkeys.
 In None-visible trials all of the baiting occurred behind the occluder so that removing the occluded started the 5 second peeking interval.
 In Bottom-only trials the top compartment of the cups were baited behind the occluder, and the bottom compartment was baited once the occluder was removed.
 Finally, for Top-only trials the bottom compartment was baited behind the occluder and the top compartment baited once the occluder was removed.